youssefmattar/arduino-capacitor-and-resistor-meter/README.md

-The capacitance code was taken from https://www.circuitbasics.com/how-to-make-an-arduino-capacitance-meter/
+The capacitance code and theory was taken from https://www.circuitbasics.com/how-to-make-an-arduino-capacitance-meter/